herman-hellenes/herman-hellenes.github.io/_posts/2017-08-19-scrum-agile.md

 ### Team organization with Scrum

 So we want to work in an agile way, iterating our product.
 Scrum is a framework to organize teams of few people, setting up "sprint", which are short periods with a clear deadline.
+Here, [Jira](https://www.atlassian.com/software/jira) is a quite nice tool.

 ### Pitfalls